weewx/weewx/docs_src/custom/horizon-skin.md

     custom_js  = flavor-deck.js
 ```

-Take those two lines out and `horizon.css` stands alone: rounded cards with a
+Take those two lines out and `horizon.css` stands alone: the navigation in a
-shadow, the navigation in a row across the top.
+row across the top, and the panels in a column beside the charts.

 ## Changing the colours and fonts